anapaulasandes/research-notes/README.md

 ## Why?

-For centuries, decision theory has largely been developed with humans in mind.

-Today, we are entering a world populated by increasingly autonomous artificial systems.
+We are entering a world populated by increasingly autonomous artificial systems.

 Some of these systems already make decisions that affect millions of people.